iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 }
 ```

-We have used a ScrollView with ForEach to loop through each of the HeaderItem and display each header name using Text View.
+In above code, We have used a ScrollView with ForEach to loop through each of the HeaderItem and display each header name using Text View.
 Pretty simple, right?

 Before we create SubMenuView, we need to first understand how to differentiate between selection of items i.e.
 how can we provide user an option to select header or one of the items from Sub Header.
 So we will create a
 Text View with “Select all” to indicate that header(in other words, all items belonging to that header) are selected
-and Text View with that sub header name to indicate the respective Sub-Header Item is selected.
+and Text View with sub header name to indicate the respective `SubHeaderItem` is selected.
 Next, we also need to add an arrow next to the header name which will expand /collapse on user’s tap.
-Now that we have clear understanding of what needs to be done we can start creating the SubMenuView :
+Now that we have clear understanding of what needs to be done we can start creating the `SubMenuView` :

 ```swift
 struct SubMenuView: View {